-The thing is, to a nurse, none of this really matters.
+The thing is, to a nurse, none of this matters.
 We don’t know their story.
-We don’t know who they really are, what’s happened to them, what they’ve done, where they’ve been, or where they’re going.
+We don’t know who they really are, what’s happened to them, what they’ve done, where they’ve been, or how they reached this point.

 All we know is that they’re here.
 Right now.
 In that bed.
 Placed by God.
 They’re sick.
 They’re broken.
+They need help.
 They need us.

 Thanks for growing with me. ❤